 A simplified, scaled down approach

-For smaller, simpler intranets, the complete spreadsheet may be overkill.
-You can simplify your content migration spreadsheet in a few ways:
+For smaller, simpler intranets, the complete spreadsheet may be unnecessary.
+You can simplify the content migration spreadsheet by:

-- Omit fields that may be obvious (perhaps current location, content type, content description)
+- Omitting fields that may be obvious (current location, content type, content description)

-- Skip migration tracking (date created, created by)
+- Skipping migration tracking (date created, created by)

 Precursors: Card sorting & task testing

 - Creating intranet user personas: Create archetypal characters who represent your common user types.
 They will help ground your decisions in what employees actually need.
-See ThoughtFarmer’s how-to guide for creating intranet user personas for more information.
+See our how-to guide for creating intranet user personas.

 Make it manageable with the 80/20 rule